You are here

 Brianne is Constitutional Accountability Center’s Appellate Counsel.
 Brianne joined CAC from private practice at O'Melveny & Myers (OMM), where she was Counsel in the firm’s Supreme Court and appellate practice.
 From 2009-11, prior to joining OMM, Brianne was an Attorney-Adviser in the Office of Legal Counsel at the U.S. Department of Justice.
 She also served as a law clerk for Justice Stephen Breyer on the U.S. Supreme Court, a law clerk for Judge Robert A. Katzmann on the U.S. Court of Appeals for the Second Circuit, and a law clerk for Judge Jed S. Rakoff on the U.S. District Court for the Southern District of New York.
 Brianne’s academic writings have appeared in the Yale Law Journal, the Duke Law Journal, the Northwestern University Law Review, the American University Law Review, and the Yale Law & Policy Review.
 Brianne received her J.D. from Yale Law School and her M.A./B.S. from Emory University.
 Her master's thesis in political science examined judicial behavior on the U.S. Supreme Court.

-Mei-Wah is Constitutional Accountability Center’s Research and Administrative Associate.
-Mei-Wah received her B.A. in Political Science from Yale University.
-Prior to joining CAC, Mei-Wah was the Paralegal Supervisor for the Federal Defenders of New York, where she assisted in the defense of indigent individuals charged with federal crimes.
-She previously interned for the Human Services Coalition of Dade County and with the Open Democracy Advice Centre in Cape Town, South Africa.
+Mei-Wah is Constitutional Accountability Center’s Development and Research Manager, and previously served as CAC’s Research Associate.
+She received her B.A. in Political Science from Yale University.
+Prior to joining CAC, Mei-Wah was the Paralegal Supervisor for the Federal Defenders of New York, where she assisted in the defense of indigent individuals charged with federal crimes and oversaw the organization’s paralegal program.
+Mei-Wah previously worked on civic engagement issues, both as an intern for the Open Democracy Advice Centre in Cape Town, South Africa and for the Human Services Coalition of Dade County.

 Joey is Constitutional Accountability Center’s Opinion Shop Associate.
 He received his B.A. from Amherst College, where he had a dual major in United States History and Astrophysics.
 Prior to joining CAC, Joey worked as a regional field officer on a New York City mayoral campaign.
 He has also held internships in the NASA Headquarters Office of Communications and in the D.C. office of Congressman Howard Berman of California.
 Previously, Joey worked as an inmate tutor and teaching assistant in the Hampshire County Jail’s education department.